haaarshit/learn-go/README.md

 Communicating by sharing memory and sharing memory by communicating are two programming manners in concurrent programming.
 When goroutines communicate by sharing memory, we use traditional concurrency synchronization techniques, such as mutex locks, to protect the shared memory to prevent data races. **We can use channels to implement sharing memory by communicating**.

 **We can view a channel as an internal FIFO (first in, first out) queue within a program.
 Some goroutines send values to the queue (the channel) and some other goroutines receive values from the queue.**

+## Channel Types and Values
+Channel types can be bi-directional or single-directional.
+Assume T is an arbitrary type,

+`chan T` denotes a bidirectional channel type.
+Compilers allow both receiving values from and sending values to bidirectional channels.

+`chan<- T` denotes a send-only channel type.
+Compilers don't allow receiving values from send-only channels.

+`<-chan T` denotes a receive-only channel type.
+Compilers don't allow sending values to receive-only channels.

 ## Create Channel in Go
 In Go, we use the make() function to create a channel.
 For example,